-A Biarritz green gets its name from the 3rd hole at Biarritz Golf Club which was designed by Willie Park Junior in 1888.
+A Biarritz green in golf gets its name from the 3rd hole at Biarritz Golf Club which was designed by Willie Park Junior in 1888.
 This dramatic hole no longer exists, lost to the ravages of World War II.

 This par 3 was known as The Chasm and was played from a tee perched on a cliff 80 feet above the sea across a chasm to another, lower, cliff 50ft above the water.
 The carry was said to be about 160 yards, with the distance to the flag 210 to 240 yards.
 The green on this hole mimicked the approach in that it had a huge drop in the middle or swale, as part of the putting surface.

 This hole was a long par 3 for the times and the challenge was first to clear the water and secondly to have enough oomph in the shot for it to run through the first part of the green through the swale and up to the back section of the green where the flag would be placed.

 American golf architect Charles Blair Macdonald was a great admirer of this hole.
 His approach to course design was to build ‘template’ holes that were copies, or adaptations of the best existing hole designs he had spotted elsewhere.

 Thus his courses would often include a redan hole, an Eden hole and so on.
 Most of his inspirations came from the courses of the British Isles, but this one, from the south of France, became dubbed The Biarritz.
 (By him anyway.
 His contemporaries were not always as convinced as to its merits, which is reflected in a name it also became known as – Macdonald’s Folly.)

 A Biarritz green as laid out by Macdonald typically is large and deep and oblong shaped.
 Along each flank run thin bunkers.
 The 5th hole at Mountain Lake, one of the best golf courses in Florida and designed by Macdonald’s protégé, Seth Raynor, is an excellent example of this.